nak/pytest_mproc/docsrc/index.rst

    % pytest --num_cores <N> --as-client <host>:<port>

 Here, N must be greater than or equal to 1;  multiple workers can be invoked on a node, with possibly multiple client nodes.
-The client will attempt to connect to the master for a period of 30 seconds at which point it gives up and exits with na error.
+The client will attempt to connect to the main  node for a period of 30 seconds at which point it gives up and exits with na error.

 .. note::